 Market America sells belief rather than product – SCAM

 “JR’s great gift is, well, a lot of guys can sell stuff, but JR sells belief,” says his brother-in-law, Marc Ashley, Market America’s chief operating officer.
 “JR sells the idea that you too can be a great salesman.
 He sells that belief in yourself.
 Only the very top fraction of salesmen can do that.”

 The goal of Market America and their shop.com platform isn’t to sell product.
+The reason shop.com is a scam is because the products are just a charade.
 Their senior management freely admits that their goal is to sell potential people into believing they too can be rich.
 This is pyramid scheme recruiting at its most basic.

 After a year in the business, I made at most $450.
 I went to ALL the seminars, listened to ALL the audios, and spoke to ALL my friends about it.
 I recently had to go through my whole contact book and apologize to all the damage that I created with this business.
 I had to really get out of the hole I dug for myself with this business.